Menards Conference Center, 5150 Old Mil Plaza in Eau Claire

-Dr. Lynn Lepak-McSorley, 2015 WDA Mission of Mercy state co-chair
+Dr. Lynn Lepak-McSorley, 2016 WDA Mission of Mercy state chair

-Dr. Lynn Lepak-McSorley is vice chair of the seventh WDA Mission of Mercy being held this June at the Fond du Lac County Fairgrounds Expo Center after volunteering at MOM events in 2010, 2011, 2013 and 2014.
+Dr. Lynn Lepak-McSorley is state chair of the eighth WDA Mission of Mercy being held this June at the Menards Conference Center in Eau Claire after volunteering at MOM events in 2010, 2011, 2013 and 2014 and 2015.

 She is a resident of New Berlin, Wisconsin with a general dental practice in Milwaukee.
 In addition to her private practice, Dr. Lepak-McSorley has been a supervising dentist for the Milwaukee Area Technical College dental hygiene program since 2010.

 She is a past-president of the Greater Milwaukee Dental Association and has represented the Greater Milwaukee Region on the WDA Board of Trustees since November 2012.

 Dr. Lepak-McSorley has been active with GMDA’s annual Give Kids A Smile® charitable care outreach since 2007.
 She has donated her dental services to children in the Milwaukee Public School Head Start program since 2009.

 She earned a degree in biology from Marquette University before continuing on to earn her DDS degree from that institution’s school of dentistry.
 Dr. Lepak-McSorley was inducted into the American College of Dentists in 2012 and the Pierre Fauchard Academy in 2013.

-Dr. Christopher Maury, 2015 WDA Mission of Mercy local co-chair
+Dr. Tammy Boudry, 2016 WDA Mission of Mercy vice chair